vivid-planet/comet-docs/docs/Preview/index.md

 );
 ```

-### That’s all it takes!
+### That's all it takes!
 We have taken care of everything else.

-## Additional implementation details:
+## Additional implementation details

 ### Manually opening the web preview